skadithasan19/SportResults-main/README.md

-# MVVM architecture
+# MVVM Architecture Guide

 ![architecture](https://github.com/skadithasan19/SportResults-main/assets/6060441/1591ad85-c3f0-41c8-a3d9-33d24180aa13)

+Welcome to the comprehensive guide on the Model-View-ViewModel (MVVM) architectural pattern.
+MVVM is a powerful design pattern that enhances the separation of concerns in your app, leading to better maintainability and testability.
+This guide will provide you with a quick understanding of MVVM principles and how they are implemented in this app structure.

+## Key Features of MVVM Architecture
-•	Decoupled Presentation, Business Logic, and Data Access layers
+Decoupled Layers: MVVM promotes the decoupling of the Presentation, Business Logic, and Data Access layers.
+This separation allows for easier code management and reduces dependencies between different parts of the application.

-•	Full test coverage, including the UI
+Comprehensive Testing: A crucial aspect of MVVM is its emphasis on test coverage.
+Our architecture ensures that not only the underlying logic but also the UI components are thoroughly testable.
+This contributes to more reliable and stable code.

-•	Redux/Combine like centralized AppState as the single source of truth
+Centralized AppState: Inspired by concepts like Redux and Combine, our architecture utilizes a centralized AppState as the single source of truth.
+This approach simplifies data management and synchronization across different parts of the application.

-•	Programmatic navigation (deep links support)
+Programmatic Navigation: Our MVVM architecture supports programmatic navigation, including deep link support.
+This feature enables seamless and controlled navigation within the app, enhancing the user experience.

-•	Simple yet flexible networking layer built on Generics
+Flexible Networking Layer: We provide a simple yet flexible networking layer built on Generics.
+This layer streamlines API interactions and ensures consistency in handling network requests and responses.

-•	Handling of the system events (blurring the view hierarchy when the app is inactive)
+System Event Handling: Our architecture addresses the management of system events, such as blurring the view hierarchy when the app becomes inactive.
+This ensures a smoother user experience and proper handling of app lifecycle events.

-## Sample App structure and Data flow
+## Sample App Structure and Data Flow

-1. The network folder has all related classes for making API calls and Services. our view model directly communicates with services. in order to access service every viewModel has to implement a designated service protocol
-Ex.
-ViewModel Implement SportsResultProtocol for making API calls and Loadable Protocol is responsible for loading results by states(loading, loaded, failed)
+Network Layer: The network folder encompasses all classes related to making API calls and services.
+In our architecture, view models directly communicate with these services.
+To access a service, each view model adheres to a designated service protocol.
+For instance, the SportsResultViewModel implements the SportsResultProtocol for making API calls.
+The Loadable Protocol manages the loading states (loading, loaded, failed) for fetching results.

-2. View is just responsible for observing the property wrapper(@Published) we have in ViewModel
-3. For Every ViewModel we can inject APISession so it's easy for a developer to mock the session with stubs and get the results for testing
+View Layer: The responsibility of the view layer is to observe the property wrappers (@Published) exposed by the view model.
+This separation ensures that the UI remains separate from the underlying logic, promoting better readability and maintainability.

+Dependency Injection: Our architecture supports dependency injection by allowing the injection of an APISession into every view model.
+This design choice facilitates easy mocking of the session with stubs, enhancing the testability of the application and making result retrieval for testing purposes more convenient.

+By following this MVVM architecture and adhering to its principles, we can create apps that are modular, scalable, and highly maintainable.
+The clear separation of concerns, comprehensive testing coverage, and thoughtful design choices empower developers to build high-quality applications that deliver exceptional user experiences.

 UI